sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 work area.
 Before they get there, though, `[GatherDir]` stores files in your computer's memory for in case they need more processing.

-The `Template` subclass tells `Dist::Zilla` to treat these files like templates and, if any variables are found inside of our files, to replace them with the appropriate string.
+The `Template` subclass tells `Dist::Zilla` to treat the collected file like templates and, if any variables are found inside of our files, to replace them with the appropriate string.
 You'll see this in action shortly.

 #### Adding a Skeleton Directory to Your Module